openai/universe-starter-agent/README.md

 Using 32 workers, the agent is able to solve the same environment in 10 minutes on an `m4.16xlarge` instance.
 If you run this experiment on a high-end MacBook Pro, the above job will take just under 2 hours to solve Pong.

+Add '--visualise' toggle if you want to visualise the worker using env.render() as follows:

+`python train.py --num-workers 2 --env-id PongDeterministic-v3 --log-dir /tmp/pong --visualise`

 ![pong](https://github.com/openai/universe-starter-agent/raw/master/imgs/tb_pong.png "Pong")

 For best performance, it is recommended for the number of workers to not exceed available number of CPU cores.